A taste of Canning Stock Route

 First lunch at Morapoi Station

 The cost of our camping and use of the facilities was included in the tour which was the main reason why we stayed at the station.
 It is $120 per adult and $55 per child, which I thought was quite reasonable considering that the tour was from 9am till 6pm and included lunch.
+It was in July 2020.

-So, in the morning Greg, whose Aboriginal name is Woobilee, came to pick us up at his off the road mini bus.
+So, in the morning Greg, whose Aboriginal name is Woobilee, came to pick us up at his off road mini bus.

 Greg Stubbs, the owner of Morapoi Station and our guide

-Greg took us to his headquarters where we were introduced to some of his family members and heard their tribal stories.
+Greg took us to his headquarters where he introduced us to some of his family members and told us their tribal stories.
 There I learnt that Morapoi in the Aboriginal name means “Hand of God”.
 I also learnt a few interesting things about Aboriginal families.
 I already knew that Aboriginal families are very big.
 Girls marry young, usually around 17-18 years old and they have children early, normally one after another.
 Greg was largely surprised that in both my friends’ families there was a big gap between the older and the younger child.
 The whole community takes part in children’s upbringing, so not only the biological mother, but her sisters become a mother for each of the children.

 On the left: Greg with his greatgrandson Woobilee whom Greg calls Daddy.